EutechCybernetic/lucy-pro-documentation/uiref.md

     * - Property
       - Description
     * - Bottom
       - The position of the ui element relative to the bottom-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Height
-      - The height of the ui element See [uipositioning](uipositioning) for more information on how widgets are positioned and sized.
+      - The height of the ui element See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned and sized.
     * - Left
       - The position of the ui element relative to the left-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Right
       - The position of the ui element relative to the right-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Top
       - The position of the ui element relative to the top-edge of its container.
-See [uipositioning](uipositioning) for more information on how widgets are positioned.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned.
     * - Width
-      - The width of the ui element See [uipositioning](uipositioning) for more information on how widgets are positioned and sized.
+      - The width of the ui element See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information on how widgets are positioned and sized.

 <a name='dynamiclist-widget'></a>

 # Object Picker
 This ui element is used to select an element from a list.
-This is similar to a [list-widget](list-widget) except that the list of items to select from is dynamically populated from a data source or from a list of pre-defined objects.
+This is similar to a [List Box](uiref.rst#list-widget) except that the list of items to select from is dynamically populated from a data source or from a list of pre-defined objects.
 You must specify either
 * a model to bind to